How to answer the show me, tell me questions

 Tell me how you make sure your head restraint is correctly adjusted so it provides the best protection in the event of a crash.

 You probably do this before every lesson (or maybe not if you are a normal sized person, unlike me), so just reach up behind you and move it up and down.
-You should say that the rigid part of the head restraint needs to be at least as high as the top of your ears.
+You should say that the rigid part of the head rest should be in line with your eyes.

 Tell me how you would check the tyres to ensure that they have sufficient tread depth and that their general condition is safe to use on the road.

-The centre 3 quarters of the tyre's width needs to have a tread depth of 1.6mm.
+The centre 3 quarters of the tyre's width needs to have a tread depth of 1.6mm all the way around.
 There should be no cuts or bulges in the surface.

 Tell me how you would check that the headlights and tail lights are working (no need to exit vehicle).